Skip to Content

 Step Three: Cut Feathers

 Using a cutting machine such as the Cricut or Silhouette (or even pre-made stencils), create the feathers from cardstock.
-If you have a Cricut machine, you can use this Thanksgiving Turkey Treats feathersfile.
-SEE UPDATE ABOVE
+My custom feather file can be accessed here.
+If you do not have a cutting machine, trace your hands, your child’s hands, or find a similar template online you can print, trace on the card stock paper, and cut out.

 glue feathers together